galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-EISTA/tutorial.md

 questions:
 - How can Visium counts, spot geometries, coordinates, scale factors, and tissue images be represented together in SpatialData?
 - How do quality-control filtering, normalisation, and highly variable gene selection prepare a breast cancer Visium section for clustering?
-- How can multiple Leiden resolutions be compared without treating a requested cluster number as biological ground truth?
+- How can three Leiden resolutions be compared without treating a requested cluster number as biological ground truth?
-- Which marker genes and spatial statistics support the interpretation of tumour-, stromal-, and immune-associated domains?
+- Which marker genes and spatial statistics support cautious interpretation of tumour-, stromal-, and immune-associated spatial clusters?
-- How should CellTypist and LIANA results from multicellular Visium spots be reported when no wet-lab validation is available?
+- How should CellTypist annotations and LIANA results from multicellular Visium spots be reported when no wet-lab validation is available?
 objectives:
 - Describe how the source breast cancer data were used in the HisHRST study and distinguish that task from this downstream Galaxy analysis.
-- Construct a SpatialData object from the Visium files supplied in the Zenodo archive.
+- Construct a SpatialData object from the vendor-filtered Visium files supplied in the Zenodo archive.
-- Extract the AnnData table and reproduce the validated Scanpy filtering and preprocessing steps with individual Galaxy tools.
+- Extract an AnnData table and reproduce the validated Scanpy filtering and preprocessing steps with individual Galaxy tools.
-- Generate PCA, a transcriptomic neighbour graph, UMAP, and multi-resolution Leiden clusterings.
+- Generate PCA, a transcriptomic neighbour graph, UMAP, and three Leiden clusterings with distinct observation keys.
-- Reproduce the workflow logic used to select the tested Leiden solution nearest to the requested cluster count.
+- Compare Leiden resolutions using UMAP, spatial coherence, cluster sizes, and marker genes, then select a resolution for downstream analysis.
-- Interpret marker genes, Squidpy spatial statistics, CellTypist signatures, and LIANA interaction rankings.
+- Interpret marker genes, Squidpy spatial statistics, CellTypist annotations, and LIANA interaction rankings.
 - Report computational findings as prospective follow-up targets without unsupported causal or clinical claims.
 time_estimation: 6H
 key_points:
 - The HisHRST paper used the data to predict expression at unmeasured locations from histology and spatial information; this tutorial analyses the measured Visium spots downstream.
 - The validated run retained 3,800 of 3,813 spots and 20,687 of 33,538 genes.
-- Cell Ranger highly variable gene selection retained 3,000 genes for dimensionality reduction and neighbourhood construction.
+- Scanpy's Cell Ranger highly-variable-gene flavour retained 3,000 genes for dimensionality reduction and neighbourhood construction; Cell Ranger itself is not run in this tutorial.
-- Resolution 0.8 produced 12 candidate domains and was the tested solution nearest to the target of 11 clusters.
+- Resolution 0.8 produced 12 spatial clusters and was retained after comparison with coarser and finer resolutions.
-- Visium clusters, CellTypist labels, Moran's I genes, and LIANA interactions are hypothesis-generating outputs that require convergent evidence.
+- Visium clusters, CellTypist annotations, Moran's I genes, and LIANA interactions are hypothesis-generating outputs that require convergent evidence.
 tags:
 - single-cell
 - spatial-transcriptomics